The 5 day Inca Trail is vastly superior to the 4 Day Inca Trail.

 - Fourthly -Because we arrive at Machu Picchu when it is almost empty the photos are better, precisely because they are not filled with tourists.

 The train ride back to Cusco is also spectacular.
-But sadly many hikers who do the 4-day trail are so exhausted, that they do not see the scenery outside, they simply get on the train and fall asleep.
+But sadly many hikers who do the 4-Day Inca Trail are so exhausted, that they do not see the scenery outside, they simply get on the train and fall asleep.
 Because you do the trail in 5 days vs 4, you will have spent the night in a hotel, so feel less tired, thus can actually enjoy the train ride.
 You will also be in cleaner clothes!

 We use the comfortable Vistadome train to help you relax and enjoy the journey back to Cusco.